mateuszdorobek/python3.info/dragon/adr/position-set.rst

 * Bad: flat is better than nested (PEP 20)
 * Bad: require knowledge of an API
 * Bad: violates encapsulation (OOP Principle)
-* Bad: violates Tell, Don't Ask (OOP Principle)
-* Decision: rejected, violates OOP principles and Python convention (PEP 20)
+* Decision: rejected, violates encapsulation and Python convention (PEP 20)

 Use Case: